FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for General Systems

-Assumption~\ref{ast:general_costs} enables us to compare the entries of the cost-to-go matrix without changes in the sign of the costs, thereby, characterizing the strategies of the players (pure or mixed strategies).
-Under this assumption, we derive the following result to compute a recursive saddle-point value for the entire horizon length and the NE takeover strategies for both the players.
+Assumption~\ref{ast:general_costs} allows us to compare the entries of the cost-to-go matrix without altering the sign of the costs, thereby facilitating the characterization of the players' strategies (pure or mixed).
+Building on this assumption, we summarize the following results, which provides a recursion of saddle-point value over the finite-horizon and the associated NE takeover strategies for both players.
+To solve the \texttt{FlipDyn-Con} game, we characterize a Bellman-like dynamic programming (DP) recursion for computing the saddle-point value in the presence of adversarial takeovers.
+This provides the foundation for synthesizing optimal takeover strategies.

+For ease of reading, we recommend focusing first on $\alpha_{k} = 0$, where the defender is in control.
+The corresponding result for $\alpha_{k} = 1$, where the adversary controls the system, follows a similar structure and is included here for completeness.